steveshogren/hugo-blog/content/post/better-oo-design.md

 Three minor additions to SOLID will guide your codebase to be easier to reuse and easier to test.

-* **Depend on Functions Over Interfaces** - Replace "verb" interfaces with function signatures, exampled in the [SimpleMock](http://deliberate-software.com/simplemock-unit-test-mocking/) pattern.
+* **Depend on Functions Over Interfaces** - Replace verb interfaces with function signatures, explained in the [SimpleMock](http://deliberate-software.com/simplemock-unit-test-mocking/) post.
 By relying on the function signature, we remove test-only interfaces and allow the code to have only the functions it needs, rather than everything from the interface.
-* **Interface Nouns, Not Verbs** - Instead of interfacing "verb" functions and injecting them into a "noun" class, put interfaces on "nouns" and pass that to "verbs".
-The inversion allows complete reuse of all "verb" functions.
+* **Interface Nouns, Not Verbs** - Instead of interfacing verb functions and injecting them into a noun class, put interfaces on "nouns" and pass that to "verbs".
+The inversion allows complete reuse of all verb functions.
 Any data structure that "fits" can re-use that behavior.
 * **Verbs Operate On Interfaces** - Verbs are not given concrete data structures, they are given interfaces.